AnthonyChristidis/GSOC-2018---Performance-Analytics-Standard-Errors-/README.md

 devtools::install_github("AnthonyChristidis/PerformanceAnalytics")
 ```

 * Package Details: The main task for this package, which was the final step, was to integrate the computation of standard errors for risk and performance measures from the [RPESE](https://github.com/AnthonyChristidis/RPESE) package into [PerformanceAnalytics](https://github.com/AnthonyChristidis/PerformanceAnalytics).
 It was implemented for all risk and performance measures available in [RPESE](https://github.com/AnthonyChristidis/RPESE).
-A [vignette](https://github.com/AnthonyChristidis/PerformanceAnalytics/blob/master/vignettes/PA_StandardErrors.pdf) was also developed to demonstrate the new functionality of [PerformanceAnalytics](https://github.com/AnthonyChristidis/PerformanceAnalytics) to compute standard errors for risk and performance measures.
+A [new PerformanceAnalytics vignette](https://github.com/AnthonyChristidis/PerformanceAnalytics/blob/master/vignettes/PA_StandardErrors.pdf) was also developed to demonstrate the new functionality of [PerformanceAnalytics](https://github.com/AnthonyChristidis/PerformanceAnalytics) to compute standard errors for risk and performance measures.

 * Sample Code:
 ```